bengrunfeld/study-notes/cheesemaking/cheesemaking_affinage.md

 Once done, the brush should be thoroughly washed, sanitized, and placed in a clean area to dry.
 You should have 2 pairs, just in case one is still drying.
 Never use these brushes on anything besides cheese.

+#### Oiled rinds

+Oiling is another old technique.
+Grana-type cheeses, such as Parmigiano Reggiano, have an oiled rind that darkens somewhat and creates a lovely patina by the end of aging.

+The oil discourages most molds, as does the act of rubbing the oil onto the cheese.
+Cheese mites are also impeded by the oil simply because it is hard for their legs to move on the sticky surface.

+You can use any food-quality oil on an aging cheese, but olive oil and olive oil blends are favorites.
+(Maybe use almond oil?)

+When the cheese rind has dried off, usually 1-2 weeks into aging, you can apply the first coat of oil.
+If molds are present, brush or wipe them off first with a soft dry brush or dry cloth.

+New coats can be applied as needed when the cheese appears to be drying, when molds are present, or even if you simply feel like it.
+There are no set rules.
+After a few coats, you won't need to apply more oil as often and the rind should start developing some depth of color.